nypesap/nypesap.github.io/docs/blog/posts/0011-SAP-Fiori-custom-app-identification.md

 # SAP Fiori custom application identification

-In SAP S/4HANA projects, App IDs play a critical role in managing SAP Fiori applications.
-While standard apps come with unique IDs that make them easy to track, custom and extended apps rarely get the same attention. <!-- more -->Failing to record the custom App IDs correctly can lead to project confusion, support delays, and documentation gaps.
-This post will cover the importance of custom App IDs, the challenges teams face without them, and provide a recommendation for proper identification.
-I will also suggest a tool for managing App IDs and emphasize the significance of accurate tracking for long-term project success.
+In SAP S/4HANA projects, application IDs play a critical role in managing SAP Fiori applications.
+While standard apps come with unique IDs that make them easy to track, custom and extended apps rarely get the same attention. <!-- more -->Failing to record the custom app IDs correctly can lead to project confusion, support delays, and documentation gaps.
+This post will cover the importance of custom app IDs, the challenges teams face without them, and provide a recommendation for proper identification.
+I will also suggest a tool for managing app IDs and emphasize the significance of accurate tracking for long-term project success.

 ## Why custom app IDs matter in SAP S/4HANA projects